Lynnwood, Edmonton

 Lynnwood is a residential neighbourhood in west Edmonton, Alberta, Canada.
-Its location gives residents good access to downtown, the University of Alberta, MacEwan College, and West Edmonton Mall.
+It is near downtown, the University of Alberta, MacEwan College, and West Edmonton Mall.
 It became a part of Edmonton when the Town of Jasper Place amalgamated with Edmonton in 1964.

 The neighbourhood is bounded on the east by 149 Street (part of which was renamed "Lynnwood Way"), on the south by Whitemud Drive, on the west by 159 Street, and on the north by 87 Avenue.

-The community is represented by the Lynnwood Community League, established in 1960, which maintains a community hall and outdoor rink located at 155 Street and 84 Avenue.
+The community is represented by the Lynnwood Community League, established in 1960, which maintains a community hall and outdoor rink located at 15525 84 Avenue NW.